Many or all companies we feature compensate us. Compensation and editorial

 Are all your bank accounts susceptible to a bank levy?

 Creditors must have a Writ of Execution to use a bank levy.
-The Writ only applies to one bank account, and creditors need an additional Writ for each bank account.
-Because of that, most creditors levy just one bank account.
+It only applies to one bank account, and creditors need an additional Writ for each bank account, so most creditors levy just one bank account.

 Can an enforced bank levy be reversed?